colevandersWands/notes/pages/Representative Course.md

 - (working title, derived from "representative sample")
 - any computing course participating in research and with a close [proximity]([[Proximity and Innovation: a Critical Assessment]]) to those you'd like to reach with your work.
-	- How could you measure the proximity of two courses? you would need to account for learning objectives, practical constraints, learner & educator profile, ... and different proximities would need to be weighted differently depending on the research questions.  #question [[DARE]]
+	- How could you measure the proximity of two courses? you would need to account for learning objectives, practical constraints, learner & educator profile, ... and different [[Proximities]] would need to be weighted differently depending on the research questions.  #question [[DARE]]
 	- (a lot of these ideas are inspired by my experience doing R&D work in small bootcamps)
 - A [[Representative Course]] is first and foremost a course, the quality of education must come first
 	- each learner & educator can engage with the research side of the course as much or little as they're interested/able